Jailhouse Medicine - A Private Contractor Flourishes Despite Controversy Over Prisoner Deaths

 The suit, filed in April 2010, resulted in the collection of hundreds of documents that showed the BOP never drafted (or published prior to implementation, as required by statute) criteria for placing prisoners in CMUs until 2009.
 In addition, federal prison officials have inconsistently applied those policies after that date.
 Discovery by the plaintiffs found that reasons given to prisoners designated to CMUs were incomplete, inaccurate and sometimes false.
 Some prisoners were incorrectly advised that they could earn their way out of CMU custody after 18 months of good behavior.

-Many prisoners’ rights advocates have long felt that CMUs grew out of the federal government’s reaction to the 9-11 terrorist ...
+Many prisoners’ rights advocates have long felt that CMUs grew out of the federal government’s reaction to the 9-11 terrorist attacks, when ...

 Illegal to Legal: Business Success for (ex)Criminals, by R.L.
 Pelshaw (The Pelshaw Group, 2014).
 241 pages, $17.50 paperback